eush77/llvm.mix/docs/LangRef.rst

 Semantics:
 """"""""""

-The Mix runtime specializes the function specified by ``<function-id>`` to arguments provided as vararg arguments to the intrinsic.
-The returned value is a pointer to specialized function.
-Specialized function has the same returned type as the function specified by ``<function-id>`` and takes no parameters.
+The intrinsic specializes the function specified by ``<function-id>`` to the values of vararg parameters of the intrinsic.
+The returned value is a new IR module containing the function named ``<function-id>`` with the same return type as the original function but no parameters.

-The intrinsic is defined for any type of return value, provided it's a pointer type to a function with no parameters.

 .. _int_trampoline: